Azure/jwcc-curated-portal/Azure Government/AzurePolicyFiles-CuratedPortal/Script/Readme.md

 7. Select all the files downloaded in step 1 and click **Open**.

-8. Select **Overwrite if files already exist** and then clicon **Upload**.
+8. Select **Overwrite if files already exist** and then click on **Upload**.
 Now you should have all these files in your **clouddrive**.

     ![](media/3-Upload.png)

 9. In **Azure Cloud Shell**, type `cd clouddrive`.

-10. Run following command to run the script to to create Azure Policy Definition, Register Microsoft.PolicyInsights resource provider and Policy Assignment.
+10. Run following command to run the script to create Azure Policy Definition, Register Microsoft.PolicyInsights resource provider and Policy Assignment.

     **`./curatedcatalog.ps1 -folderPath <folderPath> -azureCloudName <azureCloudName> -allowListFileName <allowListFileName>`**